centrifuge/apps/onboarding-api/README.md

 Once onboarding is complete a final tx will be signed by the server which will whtielist investors.
 For this, a pure proxy must be created and sufficiently funded for each chain environment.
 The pure proxy only has to be created once and can be used for all pools.

-After creating the pure proxy, it must then be given `MemberListAdmin` permissions for each pool by the address with `PoolAdmin` permissions.
+After creating the pure proxy, it must then be given `InvestorAdmin` permissions for each pool by the address with `PoolAdmin` permissions.

 ## Endpoints